 Syntax analysis (parsing): The next phase involves checking the structure of the code using the grammar of the programming language.
 The compiler verifies that the sequence of tokens follows the correct syntactical rules (e.g., matching parentheses, proper control flow).
 If any errors are detected, the compiler will report them at this stage.

 Semantic analysis: After syntax is verified, the compiler checks for logical consistency and meaning.
 It ensures that variables are correctly declared, data types match, and expressions are used in a meaningful way.
-This phase also involves type checking and validating the flow of data.
+This phase also involves type-checking and validating the flow of data.

 Optimization: Once the semantic checks are complete, the compiler attempts to optimize the code.
 This can involve removing redundant calculations, improving the efficiency of loops, or minimizing the memory usage of variables.
 The goal of optimization is to improve the performance of the final program without changing its behavior.